SendGrid Alternatives (2026): The Free Tier Is Gone, Now What?

 Andrew Kim

-Twilio SendGrid retired its free plan on May 27, 2025.
-New accounts now get a 60-day free trial (100 emails/day), then paid plans start at $19.95/month.
-If you're looking for a SendGrid alternative, you're not alone.
+For new direct SendGrid signups, the permanent free plan is gone.
+Twilio retired it on May 27, 2025.
+New accounts now get a 60-day free trial (100 emails/day), then paid Email API plans start at $19.95/month.

-We compared seven alternatives: real pricing, honest strengths, and trade-offs for each one so you can pick the right fit.
+We compared seven alternatives on pricing, strengths, and trade-offs so you can pick the right fit.

 What happened to SendGrid?